Jonny-exe/binary-fractions/binary_fractions/README.md

 Compare two objects to see if they are mathematically close.

 This is a utility function.
 Useful for floats that have been converted to binary fractions.
-A substitute for == for binary fractions created from floats with precision errors.
+A substitute for the `==` operand for binary fractions created from floats with precision errors.

 **Arguments**: